Summary

 Comfort Systems makes a lot of assumptions when management signs new contracts.
 Projected costs, prices, salaries, and availability of raw materials are among the company's most relevant assumptions.
 If engineers fail to forecast future economic conditions or opex related to the projects, in my view, free cash flow expectations would decline.
 As a result, as soon as equity researchers assess the company's future economic performance, in my opinion, the stock price would fall.

 In the company's documents, I also identified several warnings with respect to the company's backlog.
 Comfort does not guarantee that backlog will be converted into revenue.
-Project cancellations and modification of projects could occur, which would lead to a deterioration of Comfort's free cash flow.
+Project cancellation and modification of projects could occur, which would lead to a deterioration of Comfort's free cash flow.

 Under detrimental conditions, I believe that a WACC of 10%, 2030 sales growth of -15%, and exit multiple of 10x could make sense.
 I also included an EBITDA margin of around 8.5%-5.5%, which implied a 2030 EBIAT of almost $150 million.
 Finally, with conservative changes in working capital, capex, and D&A, the FCF would stay between $225 million and $160 million.
 My results include an enterprise value of $2.655 billion, equity valuation of $2.3 billion, and a fair price of $65 per share.